 ALSO READHighways liquor ban: Exploring legal remedies, says FHRAI SC bans liquor shops on national, state highways across India Liquor sale ban by highways: Hoteliers to meet Maha CM Liquor shops ban on highways: Villagers want route diversion SC reserves order on pleas agst liquor vend ban along highways

+It further said sales in the Korean market marked with "continued strong decline".
 While Africa Middle East had "growth deceleration due to macroeconomic and geopolitical context" in the nine months period.